nusex/nusex/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to startline!
+Thanks for considering contributing to nusex!
 Before you begin, take a minute to read the below information.

 ## Expectations

 - All code should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) standards.
-- All code should support the Python versions startline already supported, unless there's a good reason otherwise.
+- All code should support the Python versions nusex already supported, unless there's a good reason otherwise.
 - Commit messages should be clear and easy to understand.
 - Issue and PR descriptions should be much the same.
 - New features and fixes should be properly tested before committing.